tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 The output will be shown on screen, and also saved to a file called `GPTIMET` on the disk.

-## Score files
+## Best times files

-Scores are saved to a file called `GPTIMES`, which you can back up or send to people.
-Score files are specific to a particular Ghouls Party build, and can't be freely mixed - but you can use the BASIC program `TMERGE` on the Ghouls Party disk to merge scores from another score file into yours.
+Best times are saved to a file called `GPTIMES`, which you can back up or send to people.
+Best time files are specific to a particular Ghouls Party build, and can't be freely mixed - but you can use the BASIC program `TMERGE` on the Ghouls Party disk to merge times from from another best times file into yours.

     CHAIN"TMERGE"

 You'll be asked to specify the name of a file to load.
-If using DFS, simply swap to another Ghouls Party disk and enter `GPTIMES` to load its scores; otherwise, you can enter * commands by entering something beginning with `*`.
+If using DFS, simply swap to another Ghouls Party disk and enter `GPTIMES` to load its best times; otherwise, you can enter * commands by entering something beginning with `*`.
 (For example, with ADFS, you'll need to do the usual `*MOUNT` business.)